What’s the difference between fee-only planning and asset-based financial planning?

 How does billing work?

 We require 50% payment up front and 50% upon delivery of our written report.
-We will provide invoices and payment may be made via credit card or personal check.
+We will provide invoices and payment may be made via personal check.
+We do not accept credit card payments or payments via Paypal or Venmo at this time.

 Is your financial planning agreement a one-time or ongoing engagement?